Josh Allen throws for 2 TDs, Bills beat Patriots 24-10

 INJURIES

-Bills: Quessenberry left late in the third quarter with an ankle injury.
+Bills: DT Jordan Phillips left with a shoulder issue. … Quessenberry left late in the third quarter with an ankle injury.
 TE Dawson Knox walked to the sideline with a toe injury but later returned. … CB Tre’Davious White left briefly in the second quarter with a stinger but was cleared to return.

 MILESTONE